CFTeamDev/CFTeamFlasher/README.md

 Standard edition - $40
 Premium edition - $100

-Demo is possible, more on telegram
+Demo is possible, more on telegram ( Paid too!
+You are getting money for that too )

 #Contact